The Lepton Flavor Changing Decays and One-loop Muon Anomalous Magnetic Moment in the Extended Mirror Twin Higgs Models: The processes and

 \subsubsection{The decay $\mu\to 3e$ and $\tau\to 3e$ mediated by the charged scalar Higgs and the right handed neutrino at the one-loop level}

-Since there are no tree-level contributions to the $\ell_i\to \ell_j\ell_j\ell_j$ decay modes by the charged bosons and Higgs, some works, such as Refs.~\cite{1702.04399,1909.12147}, consider these processes at the one-loop level.
-We will reappear this with the flavor changing couplings mediated by the charged Higgs and the right-handed neutrino.
+Since there are no tree-level contributions to the $\ell_i\to \ell_j\ell_j\ell_j$ decay modes by the charged bosons and Higgs, some works, such as Refs.~\cite{1702.04399,1909.12147,1909.02044}, consider these processes at the one-loop level.
+For completion, we will refer to the above references to check the contributions from the charged Higgs and the charged gauge bosons with the extra heavy neutrino.

-The couplings between the charged Higgs, the charged gauge bosons with the right-handed neutrinos and the charged leptons can induce the three-body decay of the massive charged leptons at one-loop level.
-Typical Feynman diagrams are shown in Fig.\ref{loop-3e} and the branching ratio\cite{1702.04399,1909.12147} can be written as
+The couplings between the charged Higgs, the charged gauge bosons with the extra heavy neutrinos and the charged leptons can induce the three-body decay of the massive charged leptons at one-loop level.
+Typical Feynman diagrams are shown in Fig.\ref{loop-3e} and the branching ratio can be found in the Appendix.

+With fixed masses for the charged scalar Higgs and the heavy neutrinos, the branching ratios at the one-loop level are shown in Fig.\ref{fig12}, in which $g_{\mu}$ ($g_{e}$) is the coupling of the charged Higgs to the lepton $\mu$ ($e$) and the right-handed neutrino, similar to $y_{\nu_R}$ in Eq.(\ref{lfv-2}), but now distinguished for different flavors.
+We can see that the decay rates are still below the detection sensitivity in Eq.(\ref{3l-bounds}) even if we choose the couplings to be ${\cal O}(1)$.
+Similar discussions can be given for the same three-body decays mediated by the gauge bosons and the heavy neutrinos at one-loop level.
+We, however, neglect such processes since their contributions are too small compared to the experimental bounds.